-The value of modular ratio shall be taken the same as in static design for calculating EIEIEI.
+The value of modular ratio shall be taken the same as in static design for calculating EI .

 For calculating moment of inertia I of reinforced concrete sections, the concept of effective transformed area shall be used.

 For analysis of reinforced concrete sections when the simplified elasto-plastic resistance function is used, the elastic stiffness shall be based on effective moment of inertia that shall be calculated as the average of the gross moment of inertia of the transformed section and the cracked moment of inertia.